Create a website or blog cheap and easily with WordPress and Bluehost

 You may now enter your URL with /wp-admin at the end (e.g: http://www.yoururl.com/wp-admin) into the address bar, which will direct you to your site login page.

 From here on out, the possibilities are endless.
 I recommend you add some menus, pages or blog posts as content.
 Also, add plugins to further enhance your site with more appearance features, SEO and other nifty things.

-This is the exact setup I’m using and recommending based on my own blog here.
-The only problems so far is if the site gets excessive traffic spikes, like more than 15,000 visitors a day, which shouldn’t be a problem for most people and businesses.
-That only happens if an article goes viral, so don’t worry about it.
+This is the exact setup I started out with and recommending based on my own experience.
+The only problems I’ve experienced with Bluehost so far is if the site gets excessive traffic spikes, like more than 15,000 visitors a day, which is quite rare.